BobyMCbobs/rpicustomiser/README.md

 ##### Use case ideas
 - Setting up one Raspbian install for imaging.
 - Installing deb packages onto an install of Raspbian without having a working Raspberry Pi or internet available to a Raspberry Pi.
+- Building a debian package requires 'build-essential' and 'devscripts'.
 - Main repository is on [GitLab](https://gitlab.com/BobyMCbobs/rpicustomiser).
 There is a [GitHub](https://github.com/BobyMCbobs/rpicustomiser) mirror.